CVE — seven configurations

 This closure is the frame's C-positiveness at L6 — the CVE framework, asked of itself, answers "the seven canonical configurations are exactly the productive cells of the truth table".
 A new configuration would falsify the answer.

-- Three axes — the C / V / E dimensions.
+- frame: Three axes — the C / V / E dimensions whose truth-table this page enumerates.

-- Seven canonical symbols — the glyph reference.
+- specialisation: Seven canonical symbols — glyph reference for the seven cells.

-- Lifecycle primitive — the ATS-V primitive that carries the seven glyphs.
+- operationalisation: Lifecycle primitive — the ATS-V primitive that carries the seven glyphs.